Alfresco/docs-alfresco/search-enterprise/latest/index.md

 * **Re-Indexing**: Indexing the information of a pre-populated Alfresco Repository or catching up with Alfresco Repositories that have missed some ActiveMQ messages is provided by the Re-Indexing component.
 Metadata from Alfresco Repository is retrieved using a direct JDBC connection to Alfresco Database. **Note:** Only PostgresSQL is currently supported.

+Alfresco Search Enterprise consists of the following components:

+* Alfresco Elasticsearch Connector 3.0.0
+* Alfresco Content Services 7.1.0, that includes Alfresco ActiveMQ, Alfresco Transform Service, and Database
+* Elasticsearch server 7.10, that may be used as a standard managed service or that may be installed with default configuration. **Note:** The Elasticsearch server does not require any additional software from Alfresco in order to be used by Alfresco Search Enterprise 3.0

 The services required for Search Enterprise are included in the following diagram.

 ![architecture]({% link search-enterprise/images/elasticsearch_connector_architecture.png %})